moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

   - How well is GitLab prepared to deal with this threat today?
   - What steps is GitLab taking to better handle this threat?

+The specific reports types we offer are described below.

 #### Flash Reports

 Flash Reports are delivered on an ad-hoc basis, in response to a rapidly emerging threat.
 They focus on a single topic - generally a specific threat actor, campaign, or vulnerability.